* This is the Professional Version. *

 Syphilis is caused by T. pallidum, a spirochete that cannot survive for long outside the human body.
 T. pallidum enters through the mucous membranes or skin, reaches the regional lymph nodes within hours, and rapidly spreads throughout the body.

-Syphilis occurs in primary, secondary, and tertiary stages (see Classification of Syphilis), with long latent periods between them.
+Syphilis occurs in primary, secondary, and tertiary stages (see Table: Classification of Syphilis), with long latent periods between them.
 Infected people are contagious during the first 2 stages.